bodrick/awesome/TOPICS.md

 ## minecraft-api

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies
 *   [PrismarineJS/mineflayer](https://github.com/PrismarineJS/mineflayer) - Create Minecraft bots with a powerful, stable, and high level JavaScript API.

 ## minecraft-performance

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## minecraft-server

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## paper

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies
 *   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents

 ## paper-api

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## papermc

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## spigot-fork

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## tacos

-*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
+*   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies

 ## barrier